 Understanding job locations and densities is equally important to informing transit service priorities in Bend.
 Figure 4 below illustrates employment densities in Bend from the BMPO travel demand model.
 The year 2010 and 2040 maps show the distribution of employment in the City relative to a quarter-mile walkshed from existing transit service.
-Overall the employment in the region is forecast to increase 115% between the years 2010 and 2040.
-In the City of Bend, employment is forecast to increase about 80% in that period, from nearly 40,000 jobs to over 70,000.
-Bend's share of employment is forecast to decrease 10 percentage points to about 65%.
+Overall the employment in the region is forecasted to increase 115% between the years 2010 and 2040.
+In the City of Bend, employment is forecasted to increase about 80% in that period, from nearly 40,000 jobs to over 70,000.
+Bend's share of regional employment is forecasted to decrease 10 percentage points to about 65%.